pudly/schmopera-hugo/content/articles/perfect-opera.md

 But the simple truth is that, particularly for young opera lovers, a new - well, old - generation is now available to us.
 Those born after 1977 can hear Callas "live"; the unfortunate among us who never heard Pavarotti live can come pretty darn close in hologram form.
 Joan Sutherland, Beverly Sills, Maureen Forrester, Cornell MacNeil: all of these singers of the past, whose prime years were luckily captured on video, are now, for all intents and purposes, back in the mix.

 We can now play a fantasy-football-like game of imagining the opera cast of our dreams.
 What would it be like to hear Christine Goerke sing Brünnhilde opposed Jon Vickers' Siegfried?
 Or to hear _La fille du régiment_ with Javier Camarena and Beverly Sills?
 Marilyn Horne's Adalgisa with Sondra Radvanovsky's Norma?
+A Verdi _Requiem_ with Tamara Wilson, Agnes Baltsa, Jussi Björling, and René Pape?

 Or! _Don Carlo_, with Plácido Domingo's hologram in the title role, and the real-life Plácido Domingo as Rodrigo?
 Add a little Jamie Barton as Eboli, and Nicolai Ghiaurov as Philip II?
 Delicious.

 So, readers, onto the important questions: what's the cross-generational opera cast of your dreams?
 And do you think, anytime soon, we'll start seeing a mélange of flesh-and-bone singers with holograms on the world's opera stages?

+And maybe the most sensitive question of them all: will any of you dig in your heels against hologram _bel canto_?
+Even if it's, like, Bubbles?